LeonardoResearchGroup/NetInt/README.md

 ### How do I get set up? ###

 * Summary of set up
+If you have a dataset in [graphml](http://graphml.graphdrawing.org/) format ready to be visualized, just download the released execultable file (NetIntTest.jar), run it and import your file.

 * Configuration
-* Dependencies
+Your computer should have Java 1.8 or higher.

 * File configuration: NetInt works with graphml files only.
-The file should follow the [standard](http://graphml.graphdrawing.org/)
+The file should follow the graphml [standard](http://graphml.graphdrawing.org/).

 * How to run tests
 * Deployment instructions